 \section{Proof of Theorem~\ref{th:main}: cases and subcases}

 Let us consider a bipartite perfect coloring $\FfF$ with twin colors $\cll{1}$ and $\cll{2}$.
+We start the proof with a very simple observation. \begin{claim} Either $\FfF$ is the {chessboard coloring} (i.e., obtained from the coloring in Fig.~\ref{II} by merging the groups $\{\cll1,\cll2,\cll3,\cll4\}$ and $\{\cll5,\cll6,\cll7,\cll8\}$ of twin colors) or all the $\{\cll 1,\cll2\}$-nodes are of the same parity. \end{claim} \begin{proof} Since $\FfF$ is bipartite, there are no two neighbor nodes of the same color.
+Therefore, either \cll1-nodes have only \cll2-neighbors and \cll2-nodes have only \cll1-neighbors (hence the coloring is chessboard), or both \cll1-nodes and \cll2-nodes have neighbors of some third color, say \cll3.
+If the \cll3-nodes are even then the $\{\cll 1,\cll2\}$-nodes are odd and vice versa. \end{proof}

-W.\,l.\,o.\,g. we assume that $\{\cll{1},\cll{2}\}$-nodes are even.
+Since the chessboard coloring satisfies the conclusion of Theorem~\ref{th:main}, we further assume w.l.o.g.\ that the $\{\cll{1},\cll{2}\}$-nodes are even.
 We will say that a node is of type $k{:}l$ iff it is adjacent to exactly $k$ $\cll{1}$-nodes and $l$ $\cll{2}$-nodes.
 Clearly, nodes of the same color are of the same type.
 Moreover, nodes of the same color are adjacent to the same number of nodes of some fixed type.

 From the definition of twin colors we directly get the following fact.
-A node is adjacent to a $\cll{1}$-node iff it is adjacent to a $\cll{2}$-node.
+A node is adjacent to a $\cll{1}$-node if and only if it is adjacent to a $\cll{2}$-node.
 To put it differently, there are no nodes of type $0{:}k$ or $k{:}0$, where $k>0$.
 On the other hand, the number of $\cll{1}$-nodes and the number of $\cll{2}$-nodes that are adjacent to a given node can be different.

 We divide the situation into the following cases.